Mapping the Unseen, 2025

 Petra Hudcová

-Alternative Cartography (Mapping the Unseen) is a site-specific project that reactivates disused noticeboards to create a new kind of map—one shaped by memory, emotion, and lived experience rather than official designation.
-What happens when we shift our attention from the planned and polished to the improvised and overlooked?
-What spaces become visible when we listen not only to those at the margins, but also to everyday users—passersby, dog walkers, local residents?
+Alternative Cartography (Mapping the Unseen) reactivates disused noticeboards to create a new kind of map—one shaped by memory, emotion, and lived experience rather than official design.
+It asks what becomes visible when we turn from the planned and polished to the improvised and overlooked, and when we listen to everyday users—passersby, dog walkers, local residents.

-By mapping what is usually unseen, Alternative Cartography offers a gentle critique of how value is assigned in urban space.
-It invites viewers to reconsider what counts, who decides, and what we might notice if we paused long enough to see what someone else sees.
+By mapping what is usually unseen, Alternative Cartography gently challenges how value is assigned in urban space.
+It invites us to pause, to notice, and to see through someone else’s eyes.

 About the Artist